w3c/wcag3/guidelines/terms/accessibility-supported.md

 status: developing
 ---

-supported by in at least 2 :term[major free browsers] on every operating system and/or available in assistive technologies used by 80% cumulatively of the AT users on each operating system for each type of AT used
+supported by at least 2 :term[major free browsers] on every operating system and/or available in assistive technologies used by 80% cumulatively of the AT users on each operating system for each type of AT used